NEXT LIVE DATES

 This is how Frankie reacted when asked how he felt about winning:

 “I’m thrilled to be getting this wonderful award for 2018.
 It’s a real boost at anytime in anyone’s life, and I’m so so pleased, and to be celebrating the event in Belfast for the first time for the Gradam Awards also makes it sweeter.

 History in the making you might say.
-It will be a very interesting TV event, for all lovers of Music and all things Cultural, North and South, and while I am playing with my old colleagues in De Dannan, a solo piece with Carl Hession, and then the opportunity to launch my new Band The Provenance, seen here, I’m fierce excited about the entire affair!”
+It will be a very interesting TV event, for all lovers of Music and all things Cultural, North and South, and while I am playing with my old colleagues in De Dannan, a solo piece with Carl Hession, and then the opportunity to launch my new Band The Provenance – I’m fierce excited about the entire affair!”

-Frankie has also joined up with Paddy Keenan and Dermot Byrne to form KGB.
-They played at Celtic Connections in January 2018 and have serveral gigs in the pipeline.
+Frankie has also joined forces with Paddy Keenan and Dermot Byrne to form KGB.
+They played at Celtic Connections in Jan 2018 and have several gigs in the pipeline.